MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ringcollection/nf-ringcollection-netringcollectiongetfragmentring.md

 ## -remarks

-Client drivers typically call this method when they need to work with a fragment ring directly, such as when the driver is posting information to hardware.
+Client drivers typically call this function when they need to work with a fragment ring directly, such as when the driver is posting information to hardware.
 For example, during transmit a driver might use the fragment ring's **ElementIndexMask** to retrieve the correct fragment that is being posted to hardware in order to populate the hardware descriptor.

-For examples of using this method, see the [Realtek sample driver](https://github.com/Microsoft/NetAdapter-Cx-Driver-Samples/tree/release_1809/RtEthSample).
+For examples of using this function, see the [Realtek sample driver](https://github.com/Microsoft/NetAdapter-Cx-Driver-Samples/tree/release_1809/RtEthSample).

 ## -see-also